WEBSITE UNDER CONSTRUCTION - BETA VERSION!

 Re-calibrating the body-mind such that fragments begin to re-integrate (bringing back adaptive capacity) is primarily enabled by "right attention" – i.e. using attention to enter a feedback loop such that the body’s innate intelligence uses the new information.
 This kind of attention must meet the body-mind on its own ground as an intelligent organism and apply the rules by which the body-mind lives.
 This includes using attention – the internal and external senses – as they evolved to be used, having a particular regard to the internal and external worlds, and fully inhabiting the timeframes (>2 seconds, >40 seconds) that the body-mind operates in.
 Useful states of regard that help re-calibrate the bodymind are genuine unaffected appreciation, gratitude, spacious curiosity, kindness, exploration, and non-forcefulness - an allowing things to be exactly as they are.
 The body loves to be communicated with in this way, and responds rapidly when the conscious attention actively engages with interoceptive feedback loops.

-The main way that this positive effect comes about is by working with natural feedback loops.
-A very general way to describe this would be to say that:
+The main way that this positive effect comes about is by working with natural feedback loops i nthe manner described in the practical section of this book that reproduces critical aspects of the "natural" way our nervous system has evolved to self-regulate.
+A very general way to describe this approach would be to say that:

 The timeframe necessary then becomes a few minutes (maybe ten or twenty minutes at most) to "arrive", then about two minutes to recognise sufficient safety such that the body-mind begins to respond and take in "new" information about your safety status, then about another five or ten minutes for this to process and deepen and consolidate.